MagiclabRobotics/magicbot-gen1_sdk/README.md

 - Make sure to set the correct environment variables (`PYTHONPATH` and `LD_LIBRARY_PATH`) when using the Python SDK
 - The Python bindings are automatically generated during the build process

+> For more reference documentation, please go to [MagicLab Document Center](https://support.magiclab.top/)

-For more reference information, please go to [MagicRobotics](https://github.com/MagiclabRobotics)
+> For more reference information, please go to [MagicRobotics](https://github.com/MagiclabRobotics)